lsolbach/MDAGenerator/README.md

 --------------------------
 * initial import to github
 * switched to git
 * added encoding parameter to generators
+* renamed module to MDAGenerator

 Version 0.9.19 (28.07.2011)
 ---------------------------